timaxlucas/openai-realtime-console/README.md

   location, show it on a map, and get the weather for that location.
 Note that it doesn't have location access, and coordinates are "guessed" from the model's training data so accuracy might not be perfect.
-- `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.
+- `set_result`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.

 You can freely interrupt the model at any time in push-to-talk or VAD mode.